Krishnatripathi09/Node-Js-Project-Repo/README.md

   function which actually send the response back are known as response handlers.

   To export anything in node js as default export we have to export it using module.exports={adminAuth} then we can import it like  const { adminAuth } = require("./middlewares/auth");

+  # Connecting to DataBase
+  Use the connection string "mongodb://user:password@localhost:27017/mydatabase?authSource=admin" to connect to database and we are going to use mongoose to connect to Database const mongoose = require("mongoose");

+const connectDB = async () => {
+  await mongoose.connect(
+    "mongodb://user:password@localhost:27017/mydatabase?authSource=admin"
+  );
+};
+connectDB()
+  .then(() => {
+    console.log("connected to database :)");
+  })
+  .catch((err) => {
+    console.log("Database connection Failed:", err);
+  });

+so to connect to our databse we installed mongoose and passed our connection string inside mongoose.connect which is used to connect to data base as mongoose.connect will return a promise we have awaited it and wrapped it inside a async function and then called the function which would then connect to databse or throw an error based on output it gets.